 * Editor's note: Hydraulic fracturing, or fracking, is a technique in which a liquid is injected at high pressure into a well to create tiny fissures in the rock deep beneath the earth, allowing gas and oil to flow into the well.
 While industry insiders spell the term “fracing," the Real Estate Center uses the more common “k" spelling for general readability purposes.

 Dr. Kiella (firstname.lastname@example.org) is an assistant research scientist with the Real Estate Center at Texas A&M University.
+Special thanks to Karl Armstead of KA Highland Realty of Texas Inc. for his contributions to this article.

 |Digital and Print||2213||https://www.recenter.tamu.edu/articles/tierra-grande/Between-Sand-Sky|